-The performance and conversion benefits of building a headless storefront are clear.
-But there is a cost - it takes a lot of developer investment to create a great headless storefront.
+The performance and conversion benefits of building a headless storefront are well known.
+This is why the future of ecommerce is headless.
+But, there is a cost to going headless- it takes a lot of developer investment to create a great headless storefront.

-If you are doing > $5m in GMV, you should seriously consider it.
-If you are not there yet, consider using headless tools today to get some of the benefits and make the transition easier in the future, as described below.
+If you are doing $5M or more in GMV, you should seriously consider it.
+If you are not there yet, consider using headless tools to get some of the benefits and make the transition easier in the future - see how below.

-For a free consultation on how you can improve the performance of your Shopify store, reach out to us.
+For a free consultation on how you can improve the performance of your Shopify storefront,